MicrosoftDocs/microsoft-salescopilot-docs/articles/privileges.md

 If you're using out-of-the-box **System Administrator** or **System Customizer** security roles, the Sales agent administration privileges are added automatically.

-If you're using custom security roles, you must assign the **M365 Copilot Sales Administrator** security role (formerly known as Sales Copilot Administrator) or add the following privileges to your custom roles assigned to Dynamics 365 administrators who need to customize the Sales agent.
+If you're using custom security roles, you must assign the **M365 Copilot Sales Administrator** security role (formerly known as Sales Copilot Administrator) or add the following privileges to custom roles assigned to Dynamics 365 administrators who need to customize the Sales agent.

 |Table| Logical name   | Privileges            | Access level       |
 |-----|---------|-------------------------------|-------------|